SpaceDevelopments/Whitelistplus/README.md

 - `/whitelist reload` ➤ Reloads the configuration file

 ## Permissions
-The plugin has only one permission which is `whitelistremastered.admin` and allows you to access all the commnads above.
+The plugin has only one permission which is `whitelistplus.*` and allows you to access all the commnads above.

 ## Bug Report
 If you find any bugs in the plugin, please report them by creating an issues [here](https://github.com/SpaceDevelopments/Whitelistplus/issues/new)